 Go the fresh route when making beet chips.
 Also, go with organic beets if you can find them.

 Beets can be baked in the oven.
-Simply follow the steps until you mix all the seasoning.
-Then, place them on a baking tray and put them into a 300°F preheated oven.
+The cooking process is the same until you mix all the seasoning.
+Then, place them on a baking sheet and put them into a 300°F preheated oven.
 It should take about 30 minutes to be baked perfectly.
+To prevent getting soggy chips, be sure to remove any excess liquid after washing the beets.
+The air fryer uses less oil.

 This recipe is not vegan because I used Kerrygold’s grass fed, organic butter.
 The problem is that the vegan butters in the market are filled with processed ingredients and bad oils.
 They cause inflammation for me and for most people.